chuckry/Filmmography_Trends/README.md

 # Filmography Trends

-Welcome to Filmgraphy Trends!
+Welcome to Filmography Trends!
 This applications aims to visualize the growth of Hollywood actors and directors by charting scores for all of their released films.

 Simply enter a name, select their role as actor or director, and submit.
 A graph